 Are textbooks and materials included in course fees?

-Some courses require students to purchase additional texts and software.
-These are valuable materials for students to reference even after course completion.
+Some courses require learners to purchase additional texts and software.
+These are valuable materials to reference even after course completion.
 All exams are built into the coursework without additional fees.
 Please view our course pages for detailed information.

 Do you offer active duty military discounts for spouses?